pytorch/executorch/backends/apple/coreml/setup.md

 ```

-3. Run the example script to validate that the **CoreML** backend is set up correctly.
+3. Run the example script to validate that the **Core ML** backend is set up correctly.

 ```
 cd executorch